ROCm/gpufort/python/gpufort/translator/implementation_details.md

 }
 ```

+Remarks:

-The `__global__` attribute flags the function `mykernel` as the device code entry point,
-i.e. as so-called "GPU kernel".
+* The `__global__` attribute flags the function `mykernel` as the device code entry point, i.e. as so-called "GPU kernel".
-The structs `gridDim`, `blockIdx`, and `threadIdx` are built-in variables
-that are only available in the body of a CUDA/HIP kernel.
+* The structs `gridDim`, `blockIdx`, and `threadIdx` are built-in variables that are only available in the body of a CUDA/HIP kernel.
-These built-ins cannot neither be used in host code not in functions with `__device__` attribute, i.e. device subroutines
+* These built-ins can neither be used in host code not in functions with `__device__` attribute.
+The latter are device subroutines
 that can be called only from within a GPU kernel or other device subroutines.

-Note that the construct
+* Note that the construct

 ```C++
 for ( int i = 1+gang_id*gang_tile_size;